-A lot of misinformation is spread about the EU, both accidentally and intentionally, but the structures that govern it are straightforward.
-It's also not as big as you might have been led to believe - the European Commission employs fewer people than Edinburgh and Glasgow City Councils, but serves 500 million people rather than 1 million.
+The first thing to clarify is that the EU is not as big as you might have been led to believe — the European Commission employs fewer people than Edinburgh and Glasgow City Councils, but serves 500 million people rather than 1 million.
 There are 751 MEPs, but that is 65 fewer than there are members of the House of Lords, just one chamber of one member state Parliament (and MEPs are democratically elected).
 Yes, there is a lot going on in Brussels, but it is not that complicated.

-A common market needs rules to function, and defining what things are means that trade can be conducted fairly and without discriminating against any individual citizen.
+A single market needs rules to function and defining what things are means that trade can be conducted fairly and without discriminating against any individual citizen.
 Likewise, for Scots and other EU citizens to take up their rights to travel, study, live, work or retire in any other member state, we need to do that on the basis of laws.

 There are four main parts to the EU:

 With the exception of the European Court of Justice, each of these institutions has a President which means there are three presidents of Europe.